KenVermillionJr/Full-Stack-Dev/README.md

-# Full Stack Learning
+# Full Stack Learning Reference

 * Syllabus and Outlines
 * Setup scripts and instruction
-* Documention of all pertinent modules/extensions/frameworks/libraries
+* Documentation of all pertinent modules/extensions/frameworks/libraries